 This new quirky Dim Sum place is opened by a new restauranteur.
-Due the staffing difficulties, supply chain issues, and additional kitchen and menu development, we are only opened as a soft launch/Soft open for the brave diners interested trying out a new place that is still in training.
+Due to the staffing difficulties, supply chain issues, and additional kitchen and menu development, we are only open as a soft launch/Soft open for the brave diners interested in trying out a new place that is still in training.
 We are improving every day, but every other day throws us new interesting challenges to learn from.
 Even though it's a soft open, we care about our customers and we will do everything within our power to thank and give our customers the perfect dining Dim Sum & Cocktail experience we are striving for.

 Frequently Asked Questions: